erikvalkering/pigro/docs/walkthrough/single_cache.md

     };
 }
 ```

+// TODO: discuss this:
+- removed dependencies cache
+- result from .result member
+- return lazy_result
+- is_changed check replaces (unconditional) dependencies_cache comparison
+- extra comparison if reevaluated
+// TODO: last comparison could be made configurable

+// TODO: Integrate this paragraph
+Because the dependencies are now properly constrained to be `lazy` dependencies, we can invoke them using the `nullptr` argument and first check the `is_changed` flag to see whether they in fact have changed, before calculating the new result.
+After having calculated the new result, we should still check whether the value has actually changed (which was done in the previous design, but unconditionally).
+Finally, we store the result in the cache, and return it together with the flag (both combined as a `lazy_result`).
+// TODO: END - Integrate this paragraph

 >[!note] In the above code, there is a small inefficiency: the double call to `dependencies()`.
 In [a later section](walkthrough/single_evaluations.md), we will discuss how this can be optimized into a single call.